 A kids’ travel bed gives you the option to book a regular room and save money.
 I’ve known some parents to fit a travel bed under the room desk when space has been particularly tight!
 This option wouldn’t have worked with a travel cot or pack n play.
 This guide will help you decide which is the best travel bed for toddlers.

-Some other advantages of having a toddler travel bed with you include:
+Some other advantages of having a portable toddler travel bed with you include:

 - Travel beds for toddlers are generally lighter than the ‘pack n play’ and traditional travel cots.
 Some of the inflatable ones will fit into your suitcase, meaning you don’t have to pay for an extra piece of baggage.
 If you are flying you are usually allowed to take a stroller and car seat for free.
 (Qantas let you take all three for free).

 - Travel toddler beds can save you money on additional hotel bed charges or the need to buy a larger or family room.